 Providing residents with a sound academic and clinical education must be carefully planned and balanced with concerns for patient safety and resident well-being.
-The residency program must ensure that the learning objectives of the program are not compromised by excessive reliance on residents to fulfill service obligations.
+The residency program is committed to ensuring that the learning objectives of the program are not compromised by excessive reliance on residents to fulfill service obligations.
 Didactic and clinical education must have priority in the allotment of residents' time and energies.
-Duty hour assignments must recognize that faculty and residents collectively have responsibility for the safety and welfare of patients.
+Clinical and Educational work hour assignments must recognize that faculty and residents collectively have responsibility for the safety and welfare of patients.

-Duty hours are defined as all clinical and academic activities related to the residency program, i.e., patient care (both inpatient and outpatient), administrative duties related to patient care, the provision for transfer of patient care, time spent in-house during call activities, and scheduled activities, such as conferences.
-Duty hours do not include reading and preparation time spent away from the work site.
+These hours are defined as all clinical and academic activities related to the residency program, i.e., patient care (both inpatient and outpatient), administrative duties related to patient care, the provision for transfer of patient care, time spent in-house during call activities, and scheduled activities, such as conferences.
+These hours do not include studying, reading and preparation time spent away from the work site.
 Of note, work hours should be counted only for the time spent in a conference/event (travel time, lodging time is not included in the duty hour regulations).

-Duty hours are limited to 80-hours per week, averaged over a four-week period, inclusive of all in-house clinical and educational activities, clinical work done from home and moonlighting.
+Work hours are limited to 80-hours per week, averaged over a four-week period, inclusive of all in-house clinical and educational activities, clinical work done from home and moonlighting.

 Residents are provided with at least one (1) day in seven (7), free from all educational and clinical responsibilities, averaged over a four (4) week period, inclusive of call.
 One (1) day is defined as one (1) continuous 24-hour period free from all clinical, educational, and administrative activities.
 Residents should review the service call schedule at the beginning of the block rotation in order to assure they have this required time off scheduled.
 If this requirement is not met, they are to immediately notify the attending or senior resident so that adjustments in the schedule can be made.

 Residents should have eight (8) hours off between scheduled clinical work and educational periods.
 Residents must have at least fourteen (14) hours free of clinical work and education after 24 hours of in-house call.
 There may be circumstances when residents choose to stay to care for their patients or return to the hospital with fewer than eight hours free of clinical experience and education.
 This must occur within the context of eighty hour and 1 in seven day off requirements.
 Residents should monitor when they leave the hospital and adjust their return time back to the hospital to meet this requirement.
-Residents should notify their team (attending or senior resdient) of when they will be returning the next day.
+Residents should notify their team (attending or senior resident) of when they will be returning the next day.

 Assessment of the compliance with these requirements is done through New Innovations.
-Duty hour violations are discussed with each resident and service chief every 4 week block.
-In order to ensure that residents are not working beyond the duty hour limits, residents are encouraged to log in their duty hours on a daily basis, and required to log their duty hours on no less than a weekly basis.
-However, in order to ensure accuracy, residents are encouraged to log their duty hours in an honest fashion.
+Work hour violations are discussed with each resident and service chief every 4 week block.
+In order to ensure that residents are not working beyond the duty hour limits, residents are encouraged to log in their duty hours on a daily basis, and required to log their duty hours on a weekly basis.
+Residents are also encouraged to log in their duty hours in an honest fashion.
 The result of work hour reports are analyzed to make appropriate changes that are meant to provide an environment conducive to learning that is well balanced with service.
 In addition, proactive measures are advised to prevent resident work hour violations and these can be found in Appendix I– Preventing Work Hour Violations

-In-house call occurs no more frequently than every third night, averaged over a 4 week period.
+In-house call occurs no more frequently than every third night, averaged over a four (4) week period.

-For PGY-1 residents, continuous on-site duty, including in house call, cannot exceed 16 consecutive hours.
-For PGY-2 and PGY-3 residents, continuous on-site duty, including in-house call, cannot exceed 24 hours.
-PGY- 2 and PGY- 3 residents may remain on-site for up to an additional 4 hours in order to facilitate effective transfer of care.
-PGY-2 and PGY-3 residents must have at least 14 hours free of duty hafter 24 hours of in-house duty.
+For all residents, clinical and educational work periods must not exceed twenty-four (24) hours.
+Residents may remain on-site for up to an additional four (4) hours in order to facilitate effective transfer of care.
+Residents must have at least fourteen (14) hours free of duty after twenty-four (24) hours of in-house duty.

-Residents must not be scheduled for more than 6 consecutive night shifts.
-Residents must be available for obstetrical delivery of their continuity prenatal patients throughout their 3 years of training.
-Continuity deliveries, and end of life care and other special cintinuity experiences that result in extended duty hours are not considered duty hour violations.
+Residents must not be scheduled for more than six consecutive night shifts.
+Residents must be available for obstetrical delivery of their continuity prenatal patients throughout their three (3) years of training.
+Continuity deliveries, end of life care and other special experiences that result in extended duty hours are considered justifiable duty hour violations.
 All efforts will be made to accommodate the resident to attend a continuity delivery during other clinical responsibilities.